Hover over the buttons to see the contents of each page.

 Lisa’s case of Pseudo-Quadratic Scaling isn’t as ubiquitous in the community because it carries many caveats for it to work.
 Mainly, it is capped at 3 Discharges maximum, is dependent on randomness, and also is dependent on enemies being close enough anyways.

-Within Overload teams, this constellation allows for more consistent and constant triggers.
+Within Overloaded teams, this constellation allows for more consistent and constant triggers.
 Similarly, within Hyperbloom teams, it solves the issue of how Lisa’s Burst prioritizes targeting enemies over Dendro Cores, thus increasing Lisa’s trigger consistency immensely.

 Increases the Level of Violet Arc by 3.